 As an artist I align myself, and my work, within the tradition of functional crafts and the concept of being-in-the-world.
 My work ranges from functional ceramics to concept driven “functioning” installations.
-Whatever form the work takes I continue to apply the underlying principle of artistic practice as a vehicle for social and political change.
+Whatever form the work takes I continue to apply the underlying principle of artistic practice as a vehicle for positive social change.
 My current body of work explores the cultural importance of both preserving and creating a collective heritage, and stems from the belief that handcrafted objects gain meaning from their relationship to personal use.
 The objects become an extension of personal identity, which comes from the idea that they are held, cared for, embraced, exchanged, learned from, and handed down; they are objects of experience.

 The history and tradition of functional pottery is intimately tied to the storage, preparation and presentation of food.
-For the last nine years I have worked with my students at Creighton University to address issues of food insecurity through the CU Empty Bowls Project.
-Over the years the CU Empty Bowls has raised over $33,000 to aid hunger relief in the Omaha metro area and has influenced me in countless ways.
+For the last 13 years I have worked with my students at Creighton University to address issues of food insecurity through the CU Empty Bowls Project.
+Over the years the CU Empty Bowls has raised over $46,000 to aid hunger relief in the Omaha metro area and has influenced me in countless ways.
 I have spent hundreds of hours discussing the subtle nuances of designing pottery and the joy of eating with my students.
 On many levels my current studio practice is a direct result of that experience and has reinforced my belief in mealtime as the embodiment of community.